Eralde/rci-tools/packages/core/README.md

   {path: 'show.identification'},
 ];

-const batch1$ = rciManager.execute(queries); // Both queries will be sent in a single HTTP request
+const batch1$ = rciManager.queue(queries); // Both queries will be sent in a single HTTP request

 bastch1$
   .pipe(